Skip to main content

 4. Ignoring the "stepped" costs.
 Your rent is $3,200 until you outgrow the space and need a bigger one at $5,500.
 Your costs aren't always a smooth line.
 If you're planning for growth, recalculate break-even at each step where fixed costs jump.

 5. Calculating it once and filing it away.
 Your break-even point isn't a tattoo.
 Costs change.
 Prices change.
-Recalculate quarterly at minimum.
-If you raise prices, switch suppliers, hire someone, or sign a new lease, run the numbers again immediately.
+Recalculating quarterly is a common practice.
+And if you raise prices, switch suppliers, hire someone, or sign a new lease, it's worth running the numbers again right away.

 Multi-Product Break-Even